aineethitari/unit4_project/README.md

          width="80"></a>
     <h1>Fresh Surplus</h1>
 ```
 The base template also has a header that appears in every screen with the logo of the website.
 The logo is linked to another web address http://127.0.0.1:5000/ which is the landing page.
 The image freshsurplus2.png is the logo which is placed in the middle of the screen above a header that says Fresh Surplus.
-When the user clicks the image of the logo, then they will always be redirected to the landing page which has a raiseawareness section about the issue of food insecurity and food waste.
+When the user clicks the image of the logo, then they will always be redirected to the landing page which has a raise awareness section about the issue of food insecurity and food waste.
 This is for the success criteria 1 which tackles the issue that people are not aware of the problem.

 To apply the base template on other pages, the pages need to have this line:
 ```.html